-If your injury or illness requires diagnostic tests such as x-rays, CT scans, MRIs or other radiological exams, your employer is responsible for the cost of those as well.
+If your injury or illness requires diagnostic tests such as x-rays, CT scans, MRIs or other radiological exams, your employer or the employers workers compensation insurance company is responsible for the cost of those as well.

 In addition to medical treatment, your employer may be required to provide other things that may be medically required to help you deal with your injury or illness.
 This could include things such as: